 Potential downsides: Anthropologie has plenty of products with ecclectic spins on them, perfect for the trendy couple, but you may not find what you’re looking for in terms of simple, minimalistic designs.

-Bonus perks: Your guests can have your gifts wrapped for $4.00 a box.
+Bonus perks: There’s a 15 percent completion discount.
+(Score!)
+Your guests can have your gifts wrapped for $4 a box.
 Even though some larger items don’t apply, Anthropologie can include a gift message for free.

 Where to start: Start your registry online or with the Anthropologie app.